Codecademy/docs/content/javascript/concepts/dates/terms/toLocaleDateString/toLocaleDateString.md

 ---
 Title: '.toLocaleDateString()'
-Description: 'Returns a modified string from a given `Date` object, usually for events.
-It is translated to a specific language format according to an event `locale` and other `options`.'
+Description: 'Returns a modified string from a given Date object, usually for events.
+It is translated to a specific language format according to an event locale and other options.'
 Subjects:
   - 'Web Development'
   - 'Computer Science'